2. Link Centre Update

 To see the full list visit:

-You can still use bathing amenities at our Extra Care Housing schemes located throughout the borough.
+Bathing amenities are available at our Extra Care Housing schemes located throughout the borough.
 The schemes also offer sensory and memory rooms, cafés and restaurants and a range of leisure activities.

 The schemes are: